Techget/Distributed_Shared_Memory/README.md

 ## Allocator Design

 ### Argument processing
-Argument processing is achieved using getopt
+Argument processing is achieved by using getopt

-### Create shared region for synchronization
+### Create shared region for synchronization and data passing
-The child processes are synchronised using Semaphore, it is used when client invokes ```sm_barrier()```, child processes need to wait for each other to execute this function and continue together.

-In order to start together, a table of all child Pid is also shared for sending singal to start process.
+There are three structs used in shared region: ```Shared```, ```child_process``` and ```Shared_Mem```:
+#### Shared
+Stores important data about current state of processing and notifies child processes about different requests.

+#### child_process
+Stores data about child process, it is implemented as a table in dsm.c as each child process would have its own information stored.
+It includes process id, message received and sent, flag to indicate current states.

+#### Shared_Mem
+struct used to record distributed shared memory

 ### Creation of child process